Hazard Analysis Services

 Risk Graph

-A risk-graph approach is typically utilized for determination of Safety Integrity Levels (SIL).
+A risk-graph approach is typically utilized for determination of SIL.
 Risk graphs combine the effective consequence with the effective frequency of the hazardous event to determine a SIL that will reduce the risk to an acceptable level.
 The effectiveness of a consequence is determined by analyzing the consequence vs. the frequency of presence vs. the probability of avoiding the hazardous event.
 The effectiveness of the frequency is simply the probability of unwanted occurrence.

 Bow-Tie

-Bow-Tie combines two (2) methodologies, Fault-Tree Analysis and Event Tree Analysis, and uses an incident investigation and root cause analysis technique, Causal Factors Charting, to evaluate hazards.
+Bow-Tie combines two (2) methodologies, Fault-Tree Analysis and Event Tree Analysis, and uses an incident investigation and Causal Factors Charting to evaluate hazards.
 It is a qualitative approach typically used for the initial analysis of an existing process or middle stages of a design process.

 Safety Case

-The Safety Case is a structured argument made to regulative bodies to demonstrate that a process has gone through rigorous analysis and employee-input to manage safety.
-The owner and process are left to self-regulate by the regulator who must be convinced that the facility is using acceptable practices, which can be dismissed by the regulator for safer methods if the facility’s plan is deemed insufficient.
+Safety Case is a structured argument made to demonstrate that a process has gone through rigorous analysis and employee-input to manage safety.
+The owner and process are left to self-regulate.
+The regulator must trust that the facility is using acceptable practices, which can be dismissed by the regulator for safer methods if the facility’s plan is deemed insufficient.

 Benefit-Cost Analysis & Value Engineering